WINTON GOVERNANCE DATA PROTECTION POLICY

 The right to request erasure (also known as the “right to be forgotten”.)

 You have the right to ask for the deletion or removal of personal information where there is no compelling reason for it to be kept, but, if the purposes for which the information was collected still exist, WHC will be entitled to keep the information.
-Any request for erasure should be sent to the Centre Manager as noted above.
+Any request for erasure should be sent to the Finance Administrator as noted above.

 The right to complain